AntonioModer/adonaac.github.io/source/documentation/loader/index.markdown

 function Game:update(dt)
-    -- If loading then update the loader if not self.finished_loading then mg.Loader.update() end
+    -- If loading then update the loader if not self.finished_loading then fg.Loader.update() end
-    -- Else update your game
+    -- else update your game
 end
 ~~~